tropicalmentat/aoi-flood-detection/README.md

 ![data](./imgs/data-input.png)

-- The following sections describe the data input requirements for the modules to process the data into the expected GeoTiff files:
+- The following sections describe the data input requirements that must be present in the folders indicated above and the corresponding commands for the modules to process the data into the expected GeoTiff files:

 ###### Sentine1lb